Consensys/doc.teku/docs/Reference/CLI/CLI-Syntax.md

     ```

 Predefined network configuration.
 Accepts a predefined network name, or file path or URL
 to a YAML configuration file.
-The default is `altona`.
+The default is `medalla`.

 Possible values are: